zdebruine/RcppML/docs/reference/validate_data.md

 Accepts a matrix (dense or sparse), or a file path (character string).
 File paths are auto-loaded based on extension:

-- `.spz`: SparsePress compressed format
+- `.spz`: StreamPress compressed format

 - `.rds`: R serialized object (must contain a matrix)